Summary of Phillips Curve

-This analysis was later extended to look at relationship between inflation and unemployment.
-Again the 1950s and 1960s showed there was evidence of this inverse trade off between unemployment and inflation.
+This analysis was later extended to look at the relationship between inflation and unemployment.
+Again the 1950s and 1960s showed there was evidence of this inverse trade-off between unemployment and inflation.

 US Unemployment and Inflation

-There are occasions when you can see a trade off between unemployment and inflation.
-For example, between 1979 and 1983, we see inflation (CPI) fall from 15% to 2.5%.
+There are occasions when you can see a trade-off between unemployment and inflation.
+For example, between 1979 and 1983, inflation (CPI) fell from 15% to 2.5%.
 During this period, we see a rise in unemployment from 5% to 11%.
 In 2008, the recession caused a sharp rise in unemployment and inflation became negative.

 - However, as the economy gets closer to full capacity, we see an increase in inflationary pressures.
-With lower unemployment, workers are able to demand higher money wages, which causes wage inflation.
-Also firms can put up prices due to rising demand.
+With lower unemployment, workers can demand higher money wages, which causes wage inflation.
+Also, firms can put up prices due to rising demand.

 - Therefore, in this situation, we see falling unemployment, but higher inflation.